This was my rocker cover.

 Here is one that is pretty:

 That's not mine; it is one beautifully restored by 80s Hero.
 I could have done exactly the same thing with mine, but the one above is perfect.
-Because it has been done perfectly, I can't do better than it, so instead I would have to do something completely different.
+Because it is perfect, I can't do the same thing better, so instead I would have to do something completely different.
 I had an idea which I did not know would work or not, but if it worked as well as it did in my head it would be awesome.

 But before I could do any of that, I had to remove nearly four decades of corrosion, flaky paint, and overcooked oil from it.
 Half a gallon of old petrol, some oven cleaner and a pressure washer got it back to this...